 Moral entrepreneurs are those who take the lead in labeling a particular behavior and spreading this label throughout society.
 Moral entrepreneurs are those who construct deviant behavior.
-In other words, moral entrepreneurs claim that a social phenomenon is a problem or that what is generally recognized as a problem is serious enough to warrant immediate attention and decisive action.
+In other words, moral entrepreneurs claim that a social phenomenon is a social problem or that what is generally recognized as a problem is serious enough to warrant immediate attention and decisive action.

 A moral entrepreneur is a person who seeks to influence a group to adopt or maintain a norm.
 These individual or groups are referred to as moral entrepreneurs because they seek to propagate their moral viewpoints.
 In order for social policy to arise, moral entrepreneurs initiate social movement activism whose task is to articulate a definition of a social problem such that a desired social policy is consistent with this definition of the problem.